-In determining whether to grant an exemption, First Nations should consider the proposed candidate's experience and expertise including previous experience in child and family programs, membership in another relevant regulated profession (e.g., social work, nursing, etc.) and any other factors the First Nation deems relevant in consultation with the program.
+In determining whether to grant approval for a non-RECE employee, First Nations should consider the proposed candidate's experience and expertise including previous experience in child and family programs, membership in another relevant regulated profession (e.g., social work, nursing, etc.) and any other factors the First Nation deems relevant in consultation with the program.

-It is expected that staff with exemptions will also engage in continuous professional learning opportunities to keep informed of the latest research on adult education, child development, play and inquiry-based pedagogy, and other culturally relevant topics.
+It is expected that these staff will also engage in continuous professional learning opportunities to keep informed of the latest research on adult education, child development, play and inquiry based pedagogy, and other culturally relevant topics.

-First Nations must review these exemptions on an annual basis to monitor compliance with this requirement, identify challenges and develop strategies in meeting this requirement.
+First Nations must review the conditions for these approvals for non-RECE staff on an annual basis to monitor compliance with this requirement, identify challenges and develop strategies to support service providers in meeting the RECE staffing expectation.
 This may include transition planning, ensuring capacity to deliver core services related to early learning and development, and human resource approaches (e.g., recruitment and staffing strategies, qualifications upgrading).
-Exemptions are not meant to be extended indefinitely.

-First Nations must document the reasons for providing an exemption.
-They will also be required to report the number of staff that have been provided an exemption through financial reporting.
+First Nations must document the reasons for granting approvals for non-RECE staff and will be required to report the number of staff that have been provided an exemption through financial reporting.